 Good maintenance for your microwave means:

-- Immediately cleaning up any spills.
+- Immediately clean up any spills.

-- Periodically degreasing the grease filter.
+- Periodically degreasing the grease filter if you have an over-the-range microwave.

 - Wiping moisture off of the microwave while you cook in the kitchen.